dfk-paris/DFKV-illustrations/README.md

 # DFKV illustrations - Internship Project

-TODO give context for the project.
+TODO give context and general description of the project.

-## 0 - Database Description
+## Database Description

 TODO

-## 1 - Data reconciliation

-TODO explain goal of data reconciliation

-## 2 - Subset for Illustration

-TODO

-## 3 - Computer Vision Model

-Then, we train a Detectron2 model to detect illustrations in our images.
-More details on the procedure [here](https://github.com/dfk-paris/DFKV-illustrations/tree/main/3_illustration_detection).

-## 4 - Prediction on Gallica Dataset
+## Folder organization

+The folders are organized in chronological order.
+In each of the subsection, you will find another README.md that explains in details the steps undertaken and discussions about them.
+Organisation of the repository :

+.
+├── 1_data_reconciliation                   # Filling some of the missing IIIF and wikidata links of the database ├── 2_gallica_subset                   # Preparing a subset of data that will be used for testing ├── 3_illustration_detection                     # Detecting the illustrations in the documents └── README.md